zFl4wless/wakatime-discord-bot/README.md

+**⚠ This repository is under development and is not ready for production use! ⚠**

 # WakaTime Discord Bot

 A Discord bot that interacts with the WakaTime api for showing coding stats to users in a discord server.